 Keeping and separating your receipts is helpful if you frequently use the wrong cards and have to make reimbursements.
 It’s also helpful if you want to stay organized and check that you haven’t paid anything incorrectly before tax season by skimming through your receipts.

 6. Don’t use personal payment apps for business transactions

 Some business owners try to avoid paying business fees from PayPal, Venmo and other payment apps, by opting for personal accounts instead of business ones.
 So when a customer or client sends you payment, they’re paying you directly — not the business.

 Using personal payment accounts instead of business ones can help people suing you make the case that your business isn’t really separate from you.
-That can also “pierces the corporate veil,” which can allow people to go after both your personal and business assets.
+That can also “pierce the corporate veil,” which allows people to go after both your personal and business assets.

 Ideally, small business owners should consider switching to other payment platforms designed for businesses like Stripe or Square altogether.
 But if you are sticking with apps like PayPal or Venmo, make sure you’re switched to their business setting.

 Separating your personal and business finances can take extra legwork from you.
 You’ll need to register your business as a legal entity and create different bank accounts.
 Then, you’ll have to keep using your bank accounts correctly.

 But taking those steps can protect you from legal and tax issues — like losing legal protection or being audited by the IRS.